Information for boaters on the Rivers Welland and Glen.

 The River Glen rises in the Lincolnshire Limestone Ridge, east of Grantham.
 It travels for 12 miles through the Fens where it meets the River Welland at Surfleet Seas End.

-There is a general speed limit of 7 miles per hour (11.2kmph) on the Rivers Welland and Glen.
+There is a general speed limit of 7 miles per hour (11.2 kilometres per hour) on the Rivers Welland and Glen.

 Visit the Inland Waterways Association website to see the Fens Waterways map and about the Waterways Link project.

 Water levels on the Welland and Glen may change after rainfall.
 When you approach a bridge you must make sure there is enough space between your boat and the roof of the bridge to allow your boat to pass safely.